ibm-cloud-docs/containers/observability-reference.md

 :   The {{site.data.keyword.la_short}} ingestion key that you want to use for your configuration.
 This value is optional.
 If you don't specify this option, the latest ingestion key is automatically retrieved.

 `--private-endpoint`
 :   When you add this option to your command, the private cloud service endpoint is used to connect to {{site.data.keyword.la_full_notm}}.
-To use the private cloud service endpoint, your cluster must be enabled for using private cloud service endpoints.
-For more information, see worker communication to other services and networks for [classic](/docs/containers?topic=containers-plan_vpc_basics#vpc-worker-services-onprem) and [VPC clusters](/docs/containers?topic=containers-plan_basics#worker-services-onprem).
+To use the private cloud service endpoint, your cluster must be enabled for using private cloud service endpoints. **1.30. and later**: If your cluster has outbound traffic protection enabled, you must specify the private endpoint option to use logging.